icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [zoppo](https://github.com/zoppo/zoppo)

- **Zoppo** 是 ZSH 的残缺配置框架. 正如意大利谚语所说：“chi va con lo zoppo, impara a zoppicare”，我们意识到我们是带着跛子走路的，现在自己也会变成跛子.
+**Zoppo** is the crippled configuration framework for ZSH.
+As an Italian saying goes: "chi va con lo zoppo, impara a zoppicare", we realized we were walking with a cripple and are now going to become crippled ourselves.

 ### [zpacker](https://github.com/happyslowly/zpacker)